GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-10/index.md

 ---
 title: "The Chromium Chronicle #10: Catching UI Regressions with Pixel Tests"
 description: >
-  Chrome’s testing strategy relies heavily on automated functional correctness tests and manual testing, but neither of these reliably catch minor UI regressions.
+  Chrome's testing strategy relies heavily on automated functional correctness tests and manual testing, but neither of these reliably catch minor UI regressions.
 Use pixel tests to automate testing your desktop browser UI.
 layout: 'layouts/blog-post.njk'